brainupdaters/drlm-docs/docs/source/ClientConfig.rst

 In order to install ReaR from DRLM server the client must have:

-       * Access to EPEL Repo to install rear from repo (CentOS,RedHat)
+       * Access to EPEL Repo to install rear from repo (CentOS,RHEL)
        * instclient uses apt-get, yum and zypper, so repositories must be configured
        * SSH enabled
        * root user or user with administrator privileges to install, start services